Jessica Fox (canoeist): Career

+2009–2012: Rise through the ranks

 In September 2009, Fox made her Australian senior national team bid.
-She competed at the ICF World Ranking in Merano, Italy in 2009 where she finished third in the K1 event.
+She competed at the 2009 ICF World Ranking in Merano, Italy, finishing third in the K1 event.
 At the 2009 AYOF event in Penrith, New South Wales, she finished first in the women's K1 event.

-Fox won placed 5th in the K1 event and won a bronze medal in the C1 event at the 2010 World Championships in Tacen.
+Fox placed 5th in the K1 event and won a bronze medal in the C1 event at the 2010 World Championships in Tacen.
 At the 2010 Summer Youth Olympics in Singapore, she won the gold in the girls' K1 slalom event.
-At the 2010 Junior World Championships in Foix, Jessica won gold in K1, also winning the inaugural C1 event at that level.
+At the 2010 Junior World Championships in Foix, she won gold in K1, and won the inaugural C1 event at that level.
 She won her first World Cup by taking out the C1 event at the third round in La Seu d'Urgell.
-Domestically, Fox won the C1 event and placed 9th in the K1 event at the Oceania Continental Championships in Penrith (counting to World Cup points) and placed 1st and 3rd at the National Championships in Eildon, Victoria, in the C1 and K1 events respectively.
+Domestically, Fox won the C1 event and placed 9th in the K1 event at the Oceania Continental Championships in Penrith (counting to World Cup points), and placed 1st and 3rd at the National Championships in Eildon, Victoria, in the C1 and K1 events, respectively.

 In 2011, Fox won gold medals in the C1 event at World Cups 2 and 3.
 At the 2011 World Championships in Bratislava, Slovakia, she finished 19th, which gave Australia an automatic spot in the event at the 2012 Summer Olympics.
 She won silver medals at Australian Open and the Oceania Championships in the women's K1 event in 2011.

-In 2012 Fox was selected to represent Australia for the first time at the Olympics in the women's K1 event, where she won the silver medal at the age of 18.
+In 2012, Fox was selected to represent Australia for the first time at the Olympics in the women's K1 event, where she won the silver medal at the age of 18.
 Her pre-Olympic schedule included training on the Olympic course in London in April, and World Cup competitions in Wales, France and Spain, plus the Junior World Championship in the United States.
-Her result has been described as competitive revenge against the 44-year-old Czech paddler Štěpánka Hilgertová, who had beaten Fox's mother Myriam to the K1 gold medal sixteen years earlier in the Atlanta 1996 Summer Olympics.
+Her result has been described as competitive revenge against the 44-year-old Czech paddler Štěpánka Hilgertová, who had beaten Fox's mother Myriam to the K1 gold medal sixteen years earlier in the 1996 Summer Olympics.
 Her silver medal improved on her mother's bronze from Atlanta 1996 and her father's fourth place in Barcelona 1992, and earned her the nickname "the Silver Fox" from teammates and the press.

+2013–2016: Ascendancy to the top

-She won her first World Championship titles in the C1 event and the C1 team event at the 2013 World Championships in Prague.
+Fox won her first World Championship titles in the C1 event and the C1 team event at the 2013 World Championships in Prague.

-At the 2014 World Championships at Deep Creek Lake, USA, Fox became the first athlete to win the C1 and K1 events at the same World Championships, besting Jana Dukátová, who became the first to do it at separate events winning a world championship title in K1 in 2006 and C1 in 2010.
+At the 2014 World Championships at Deep Creek Lake, in the United States, Fox became the first athlete to win the C1 and K1 events at the same World Championships, besting Jana Dukátová, who became the first to do it at separate events winning a world championship title in K1 in 2006 and C1 in 2010.